nalinimsingh/nalinimsingh.github.io/_pages/index.md

 <details>
 <summary>
-Predicting Adverse Drug Reactions with Molecular Docking Scores
+Predicting Adverse Drug Reactions with Molecular Docking
 </summary>
 <div class='fulltext' markdown="1">
 Adverse Drug Reactions (ADRs) produce an estimated 700,000 ER visits each year in the United States.
 We developed models that use only structural drug information to predict ADRs, enabling ADR identification before experimental testing in patients.